Sara Aldrete

 Sara María Aldrete Villareal (born September 6, 1964) is a Mexican serial killer who was convicted of murder while heading a drug-smuggling and human sacrifice cult with Adolfo Constanzo.
-Narcosatanist cults were common in Tamaulipas during the late 80s.
 The members of the cult, dubbed by the media as The Narcosatanists (Spanish: "Los Narcosatánicos"), called her The Godmother ("La Madrina"), with Constanzo as "The Godfather" ("El Padrino").
 The cult was involved in multiple ritualistic killings in Matamoros, Tamaulipas, including the murder of Mark Kilroy, an American student killed in Matamoros in 1989.
 She received a sentence of 62 years.

 Early life and education

 Born in Matamoros, Tamaulipas, she attended high school in Brownsville, Texas, while still living south of the border, and gained resident alien status so she could attend Texas Southmost College.
 She was known among her peers as a good student.
 She is 6 ft 1 in tall and studied physical education, preparing to transfer to a university to earn a teaching certification in physical education.